anomaly/prestans-docs/source/handlers.rst

 If you are not familiar with WSGI we recommend reading `Armin Ronarcher <http://lucumr.pocoo.org/>`_'s `introduction to WSGI <http://lucumr.pocoo.org/2007/5/21/getting-started-with-wsgi/>`_.
 We also have a great collection of :doc:`reference_material` on Python Web development.

 WSGI interfaces will generally handover requests that match a URL pattern to the mapped WSGI callable.
 From the callable is responsible for dispatching the request to the appropriate handler based on part of the URL, HTTP verb, headers or any other property of an HTTP request or a combination properties.
-This middle ware code is refered to as a request router and prestans provides one of it's own.
+This middle ware code is refered to as a request router and Prestans provides one of it's own.

 prestans makes use of standard HTTP headers for content negotiation.
-In addition it uses a handful of custom headers that the client can use to control the prestans based API's behavior (features include Content Minification and Attribute Subsets for requests and responses).
+In addition it uses a handful of custom headers that the client can use to control the Prestans based API's behavior (features include Content Minification and Attribute Subsets for requests and responses).
 We'll first introduce you to the relevant HTTP and how it effects your API requests followed by how you can handle API requests in prestans.

 Serializers & DeSerializers
 ===========================

-Serializers and DeSerializers are pluggable prestans constructs that assist the framework in packing or unpacking data.
+Serializers and DeSerializers are pluggable Prestans constructs that assist the framework in packing or unpacking data.
 Serialzier or deserializer handle content of a particular mime type and are generally wrappers to vocabularies already available in Python (although it possible to write a custom serializer entirely in Python).
 Serializers always write out a parseable version of models.

 prestans application may speak as many vocabularies as they wish; vocabularies can also be local to handlers (as opposed to applicaiton wide).
 You must also define a default format.

-Each request must send an ``Accept`` header for prestans to decide the response format.
-If the registered handler cannot respond in the requeted format prestans raises an ``UnsupportedVocabularyError`` exception inturn producing a ``501 Not Implemented`` response.
-All prestans APIs have a set of default formats all handlers accept, each end-point might accept additional formats.
+Each request must send an ``Accept`` header for Prestans to decide the response format.
+If the registered handler cannot respond in the requeted format Prestans raises an ``UnsupportedVocabularyError`` exception inturn producing a ``501 Not Implemented`` response.
+All Prestans APIs have a set of default formats all handlers accept, each end-point might accept additional formats.

 If a request has send a body (e.g ``PUT``, ``POST``) you must send a ``Content-Type`` header to declare the format in use.
-If you do not send a ``Content-Type`` header prestans will attempt to use the default deserializer to deserialize the body.
+If you do not send a ``Content-Type`` header Prestans will attempt to use the default deserializer to deserialize the body.
 If the ``Content-Type`` is not supported by the API an ``UnsupportedContentTypeError`` exception is raised inturn producing a ``501 Not Implemented`` response.

 Routing Requests
 ================